annajjames/CanadaPR/README.md

 - Average years spent in schooling
 - Gross National Income (GNI)

+## Objective
-In this project we have analysed and compared these key HDI dimensions as well as the population, unemployment rate, and percentage of educated population of the countries with the most number of PR applications to Canada.
+In this project we have analysed and compared the above key HDI dimensions as well as the population, unemployment rate, and percentage of educated population of the countries with the most number of PR applications to Canada.
 ![pr2015to20BarChart](https://user-images.githubusercontent.com/58715002/184933861-6b305f40-f113-40e0-9c69-fe3cdea35311.png)

 ### Key Findings